LadyAleena/site/files/lib/readme.md

 [**Name**](Name): The Transform module parses names into an arrayref.

 [**String**](String): The Abbreviation module was written for fun and is not used on my site.

+[SVG](SVG): These modules are indirectly used for my site and were all written to help me write the [SVGs](../images) and are specific to my needs.

 [**Time**](Time): The Duration module was written so I could find out durations.